 In recent years, enhancements to the dimensional shingle have resulted in a new generation of high-quality asphalt roofing products with distinctive, often dramatic, appearances.
 With these advancements came a new name: architectural roofing shingles.
 Also known as laminated or dimensional shingles, architectural roofing shingles are among the highest quality roofing products made.

 Traditionally, they are composed of a heavy fiber glass mat base and ceramic-coated mineral granules that are tightly embedded in carefully refined, water-resistant asphalt.
-Recently, however, a new product has surfaced on the market, synthetic slate.
-Synthetic slate (such as CertainTeed’s Symphony Slate) is an innovative roofing product that simulates the appearance, texture and contours of traditional natural slate.
-It is a carefully engineered polymer composite roofing product that is formulated for beauty, durability and handling.
+Recently, however, a new product has surfaced on the market, synthetic slate (such as CertainTeed's Symphony Slate

 and Presidential Shake